tarwn/lessthandot-hugo/blogs/content/posts/2014-02-11-calculating-the-length-of-a-hash-in-sql-server.md

 </p>

 <p style="text-align: justify">
-  So, now you know and I hopefully don’t forget.
+  So, now you know and I hopefully don't forget.
 </p>